 Get an app

 There’s an app for everything, including identifying unknown or blocked numbers as they come to your phone.
-One of the most popular is TrapCall.
+(We don’t recommend relying on Siri suggestions.)
+One of the most popular apps is TrapCall.
 This app is available for both iOS and Android devices.

 The premium package allows you to record incoming calls and the option to play a warning message to make sure whatever you do is in compliance with your state’s laws.
 The warning is not mandatory.